xrcyz/Knowledge-Base/README.md

 - Recursively divide by divisor until exit condition.
 For reference `2^30 = 1,073,741,824`, so that's thirty layers in the RNN to test `1E9`.
 - Cheat a little and represent all inputs in binary.
 Cons: doesn't generatlise.

-It might be interesting to see if back-prop can derive a round operator using sin.
+It might be interesting to see if back-prop can derive a `round` operator using `sin`.

 Let's break down the logic: